shivangrana1/Internconnect/README.md

 # InternConnect

-A simple internship listing website built using **HTML, CSS, Bootstrap, and JavaScript**.
+InternConnect is a frontend web application designed to help students easily explore and apply for internship opportunities.
+The platform presents internship listings in a clean, user-friendly interface and allows users to view details and apply through a simple application form.

+This project was built as a frontend development practice project to strengthen skills in HTML, CSS, Bootstrap, and JavaScript.

+---

 ## Features

-- Home page with hero search and category cards
-- Internships listing page with live search filter
+- Internship listing page
-- Internship detail page describing one role
+- Internship detail page
-- Application form with client‑side validation
+- Application form for internships
+- Responsive design using Bootstrap
+- Clean and simple UI
+- Multi-page website structure

+---

+## Tech Stack

+- HTML5
+- CSS3
+- Bootstrap
+- JavaScript

+---

 ## How to run
 Just open `index.html` in any modern browser.